rashmiltuwk-dotcom/OPM-Path_Integration_Rotation/README.md

 # OPM-Path_Integration_Rotation
 This repo includes the post/pre-processing script, visuals scripts and experiment files for the path integration rotation task.
-Please note that you need to ensure that eventhandlers and quaternions are present alongisde the attached Experiment FIles
+Please note that you need to ensure that eventhandlers and quaternions are present alongisde the attached Experiment Files

 REASONING BEHIND EXPERIMENT CRASHING COULD ALSO INCLUDE THE FOLLOWING: